Kitware/dive/docs/Dive-Desktop.md

 * ==:material-binoculars: Stereo== will prompt you to choose 2 videos or 2 image sequences.
 * ==:material-camera-burst: Multi-Cam== will prompt you to describe the multi-cam configuration by naming several cameras and picking the source media for each.

-The import routine will look for `.csv` and `.json` files in the same directory as the source media, and you will be prompted to manually select an annotation file and a configureation file.
+The import routine will look for `.csv` and `.json` files in the same directory as the source media, and you will be prompted to manually select an annotation file and a configuration file.
 Neither is required.

 ### Video Transcoding